What is urinary reconstruction and diversion?

 - There is the need for occasional catheterization (the passing of tubing into the stoma to empty the pouch), every four hours around the clock.

 Neobladder-to-urethra diversion: Intestine is made into a reservoir and connected to the urethra.

 This procedure most closely resembles the storage function of a urinary bladder.
 A small part of the small intestine is made into a reservoir or pouch, which is connected to the urethra.
 The ureters are repositioned to drain into this pouch.

 To be a candidate for this surgery, there must be a low risk of cancer recurrence (return) in the urethra.
-Occasionally, patients are not able to empty adequately by contracting their abdominal muscles.
-In these cases, the patients must pass a catheter into the urethra to empty the pouch, up to six times a day.
-If this is not something you are willing or able to do, you should probably not consider this type of diversion.
+Occasionally, people aren’t able to empty adequately by contracting their abdominal muscles.
+In these cases, they must pass a catheter into the urethra to empty the pouch, up to six times a day.
+If this isn’t something you’re willing or able to do, you probably shouldn’t consider this type of diversion.